Charles Granville Fortescue

 Brigadier-General Charles Granville Fortescue, CB, CMG, DSO (20 October 1861 – 1 February 1951) was an officer of the British Army in the colonial wars of the late 19th century, the Second Boer War and the First World War.

 Early life

 The Honourable Charles Granville Fortescue was born on 30 October 1861, the sixth and youngest son of Hugh Fortescue, 3rd Earl Fortescue.
 Sir John Fortescue, the historian of the British Army, was his elder brother.

-Fortescue was educated at Harrow School and was commissioned as a second lieutenant into the Rifle Brigade on 22 January 1881, rising to lieutenant on 1 July that year.
+Fortescue was educated at Harrow School and, after graduating from the Royal Military College at Sandhurst, was commissioned as a second lieutenant into the Rifle Brigade (The Prince Consort's Own) on 22 January 1881.
+Two other officers who also received their commissions on the same date, and who would later rise to become full generals, were Richard Haking and John Cowans while another, Robert Broadwood, became a lieutenant general, and Frederick Gordon, William Lowe, and Colin Mackenzie all became major generals.
+He was promoted to lieutenant on 1 July that year.

-Military career